 descended from those that were bred for the chase in ancient Egypt around five thousands years ago.

-This fascinating book further celebrates the Egyptians as the first known civilisation to have formed the most remarkable and enduring of
+This fascinating book further celebrates the Egyptians as the first known civilization to have formed the most remarkable and enduring of human-animal relationships.